vkbansal/react-contextmenu/README.md

 Type: `Function`

 A utility function to hide the currently active contextmenu programmatically.

+### connect(Menu)

+Type: `Function`

+Returns: React Component

+A simple wrapper to be used when different items must be rendered based on which component was (right) clicked.

+**Menu**

+Type: React Component

+The `Menu` component that needs to be updated depending on the current selection.
+The component will receive object from `monitor.getItem()` in its props with `item` as key.
+All the other props will be simply passed through.

 ## Credits
 This project is based on the ideas from [react-dnd](https://github.com/gaearon/react-dnd) by [Dan Abramov](https://github.com/gaearon).